© Copyright Solvents Australia 2011

 Properties & Performance:

-and has zero ozone depletion potential.
-R-427A has comparable capacity to
+toxicity and flammability) and has zero ozone depletion potential.
+R-427A has comparable capacity

 Lubrication: